ellucianEthos/python-pubsub-demo/README.md

 ## Running the demo

-The demo code simulates two separate systems using Ethos Integration. **Each "system" must have a valid Ethos Integration API key.** These api keys were created in the **Configuring Ethos Integration** section of this document.
+The demo code simulates two separate systems using Ethos Integration. **Each "system" must have a valid Ethos Integration API key.** These API keys were created in the **Configuring Ethos Integration** section of this document.

-In the file *parking_ticket_system.py* file replace the value for the API_KEY variable with the api key that was created in the previous steps for the Parking Ticket System.
-In the file *finance_system.py* file replace the value for the API_KEY variable with the api key that was created in the previous steps for the Finance System.
+In the file *parking_ticket_system.py* file replace the value for the API_KEY variable with the API key that was created in the previous steps for the Parking Ticket System.
+In the file *finance_system.py* file replace the value for the API_KEY variable with the API key that was created in the previous steps for the Finance System.

 To start the parking ticket system, open a new console and type:
 ```